 Opportunities, support and advice for young people

 - Hackney Learning Trust provide help with schools, play schemes, after-school clubs and support for young people with special educational needs

 - Hackney Youth Opportunity Fund provide grants for youth activities organised by young people

-- Young Hackney can provide advice and support on health, relationships, money and staying safe
+- Young Hackney can provide advice and support on health, relationships, money management and staying safe

 - CHYPS Plus provide free health information from City and Hackney NHS